Financial-Times/n-gage/CONTRIBUTION.md

 - Try to end each rule with a friendly `@$(DONE)`
 - For npm dev dependencies, assume they're there (hope that the devDependencies bring them), optionally warn the developer to install them.
 Don't try to install them from `n-makefile`.
-- Scss-lint is a special case because of Ruby.
-That is allowed to be installed here but let's try to avoid doing that unless we absolutely have to.